efedai/Applying-data-wrangling-using-SQLite-in-Python/README.md

 # Applying-data-wrangling-using-SQLite-in-Python
-Using Python library sqlite to apply fundamental data exploration
+Using Python library sqlite to apply fundamental data wrangling